-I have written one-shots featuring Wolverine and Crossbones, and for the past three years I have been the writer of a series of comics created exclusively for the AAFES (The Army & Air Force Exchange Service).
+I have written one-shots featuring Wolverine and Crossbones, and for three years I wrote a series of comics created exclusively for the AAFES (The Army & Air Force Exchange Service).

 The AAFES comics feature some of Marvel's best-known characters, including Thor, Iron Man, Captain America, and the Avengers.
-Each issue has a circulation of one million copies.
+Each issue had a circulation of one million copies.